Strict parabolicity of the multifractal spectrum at the Anderson transition

 where $\Psi({\bf r})$ is a normalized wave function of an electron in the random potential for a finite system, having a form of the $d$-dimensional cube with a side $L$.
 In the metallic phase $\Psi({\bf r})$ extends along the whole system and $|\Psi({\bf r})|^2\sim L^{-d}$ from the normalization condition, so $P_q\sim L^{-d(q-1)}$.
 In the critical point (see (1)), instead of the geometric dimension $d$ a set of fractal dimensions $D_q$ arises, whose difference from $d$ is determined by anomalous dimensions $\Delta_q$.

 It was noted in \cite{1} that a knowledge of anomalous dimensions $\Delta_q$ allows to establish the behavior of arbitrary $n$-point correlators

 but the specific results were presented only for $n=2$.
 It is shown below, that consideration of the $n>2$ case leads to a functional equation for $\Delta_q$, whose solution corresponds to a strictly parabolic character of the multifractal spectrum.
+The analysis exploits a possibility to represent correlator (3) in the form of the single product of the $|{\bf r}_i-{\bf r}_j|$ powers, which can be justified in the small $q_i$ region and in fact always arises as a consequence of the matching conditions (see the text around Eq.23 and below).

 The result for $n=1$ follows from Eqs.\,1,\,2:

 For $n=2$ we have, assuming a power law dependence on $r_{12}=|{\bf r}_1-{\bf r}_2|$,

 where the normalization constant $A$ and the exponent $\alpha$ can be established using the so called "algebra of multifractality" \cite{1,2}.
 For $r_{12}\sim L$, the functions $\Psi({\bf r}_1)$ and $\Psi({\bf r}_2)$ are statistically independent\,\footnote{\,In the localized regime, when $\xi\ll L$ ($\xi$ is the localization length), the functions $\Psi({\bf r}_1)$ and $\Psi({\bf r}_2)$ are statistically independent for $r_{12}\agt \xi$, while a power law behavior (5) is valid for $r_{12}\alt \xi$; both properties hold approximately at $r_{12}\sim \xi$.
 This situation remains unchanged, if $\xi$ is increased to a value of the order of $L$, i.e. at the boundary of the critical region. }, so the correlator (5) reduces to the product